 Everyone should get a regular dental checkup at least twice a year.
 One good reason for this is that oral health has been linked to a number of systemic health conditions.
 These range from cancer to diabetes and heart disease.

-At Reddick Orthodontics, we are dedicated to helping you achieve that perfect smile.
+At Melbourne Orthodontics, we are dedicated to helping you achieve that perfect smile.
 If you’re interested in Invisalign, braces, or other orthodontic procedures in Melbourne, contact our office to schedule your next appointment.